 The $85 million contract will deliver accessibility upgrades to the entire fleet of 75 trains, including larger toilet units and improved accessibility features for people with disabilities.

-At the height of the project, one train will be delivered every eight days, with six trains undergoing modification at once.
-Modification of the fleet is scheduled to commence in early 2020 and continue through to 2024.
+At the height of the project eight trains will be upgraded at once.
+Modification of the fleet is scheduled to commence in late 2019 and continue through to 2024.

 Spanning more than 250 km of double track, and employing more than 2,200 people including 1,200 tram drivers and 200 authorised officers and customer service employees, Melbourne's tram network is the largest in the world.

 Operated by Keolis Downer, their mantra of 'think like a passenger' guides the team to create the best possible travelling experience for the 3.5 million passengers who use the network every week.